Cuisinart CBK-200 Bread Machine

 Elaine

-Bob November 16th, 2009 at 10:06 amThe only loafs that have turned out so far are the white bread.
-I’m getting to the point where the money I’m wasting on ingredients will surpass the price of the machine.
+bruce November 4th, 2009 at 1:24 pmThe only loafs that have turned out so far are the white bread.
+I’m getting to the point where the money I’m wasting on ingredients will surpass the price of the bread maker.
 The recipes are somewhat silly, for example, try to find a realistic rye bread and all you get are esoteric recipes some they must have collected from some artisan baker’s site on the internet.
 If you make the 2lb loafs their size is puzzling no matter how you try to cut them.
 I certainly will not feel guilty about taking this this inferior product back.

 Tom Sellers December 6th, 2009 at 6:58 pmMy two biggest complaints with this bread maker is that neither myself nor my husband can remove the bread pan after the loaf is ready.
 The pan is stuck in there and it takes the two of us a good 15 minutes of reefing on it to get it out.
 And my other complaint is that it’s *really* really noisy.
 With the grinding and thumping during the mixing steps, then the incessant beeping all the time for every stupid little step in each cycle, we won’t set it up to have fresh bread in the mornings… it’ll wake the whole house up!!
 I miss my old machine!

-ok, i need to buy a bread machine for DH, stat. what's cheap and good? - AmityMama.com December 16th, 2009 at 4:11 pmI got one just recently from Costco for about $70, and LOVE it.
+E Matwiy December 13th, 2009 at 9:33 amI got one just recently from Costco for about $70, and LOVE it.
 It’s about my fifth, and I like this one the best.
 It fits in with the decor of my kitchen, and I find it very easy to operate.
 I must be different from a lot of the posters, in that I like the beeps, and easily remove the paddle from the bread.
 Right now I’m making many recipes of the sweet potato rolls, and every recipe is turning out better than anything else I’ve done like that.
 I recommend it.

-Sean Daly December 31st, 2009 at 5:45 pmI just purchased this machine, made two loaves, and when I plugged the machine in for the third loaf, (after I measured all the ingredients) and the machine failed to power up.
+Sean Daly December 31st, 2009 at 5:45 pmI just purchased this bread machine, made two loaves, and when I plugged the bread machine in for the third loaf, (after I measured all the ingredients) and the machine failed to power up.
 I tried several outlets to make sure it wasn’t the outlet, but obviously its the machine.
 I will be returning this machine and I am hesitant about replacing it.
 It came highly recommended by a friend who had no problems for an entire year.
 I am very disappointed in the product purchased.

 Jenna C. January 1st, 2010 at 4:59 pmFinally rec the bread maker as a gift only it is the noisiest thing I’ve ever heard and the basket constantly pops uot during the kneading process so I have to sit there and hold it down.

-Jeanne L January 7th, 2010 at 2:33 pmI bought my wife the Cuisinart Machine.
+Jeanne L January 7th, 2010 at 2:33 pmI bought my wife the Cuisinart Bread Machine.
 First of all the

-Michael January 9th, 2010 at 6:43 pmbreadpan popped up during the first loaf being kneaded.
+Michael January 9th, 2010 at 6:43 pmbread pan popped up during the first loaf being kneaded.

 I blame this on cheap Chinese crap. (thanks greedy